There are 21 other file types using

 .bak - VoCATS modified test backup file

-.bak - Linux file
+.bak - Linux installation data

 .bak - Mineral Resources Data System (MRDS) database file